aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

   </source-code>
 </code-listing>

+> Info
 > Remember that if you pass in `undefined` for the options parameter you'll get the default formatting options

 ### Formatting dates with DfValueConverter

 A more declarative way is to use the `df` ValueConverter from within your HTML markup.
 It essentially works the same way as the code version.
 Take a look at the following example, which defines a VM property myDate:

 <code-listing heading="Declarative formatting of dates with the DfValueConverter">
   <source-code lang="HTML">
     <div class="col-md-3">
       <h3>ValueConverter Date Examples</h3>
       <ul class="list-group">